 If you have a medical emergency, you should immediately go to your nearest emergency room or dial 911 and you should not attempt to communicate with your provider through MyChart, as there may be a delay of several days or more before your provider can respond to your concern.
 UUHC cannot guarantee any specific response times to inquiries submitted through MyChart.

 This online site called MyChart (“MyChart”) is a service of the University of Utah Health Care ("UUHC") and is designed to offer health, medical and insurance information to registered users.
 In addition to providing MyChart to UUHC’s own patients and members, UUHC also provides MyChart as a contracted service to independent, third-party health care facilities and providers (“Independent Provider”).
 If you are accessing MyChart as a patient or member of an Independent Provider, UUHC is not responsible, and does not assume any liability, for any actions or omissions, including those related to treatment, of the Independent Provider.
 UUHC is not responsible for the accuracy and/or completeness of any information entered into MyChart by your Independent Provider.
 As a result, all information provided to you through MyChart that is generated by an Independent Provider is provided AS IS.
 All patients and members who use MyChart are subject to these requirements which are referred to as the "Conditions of Use."
-When the term “you” is used below, it refers to the person who is authorized to access the patient’s medical information.
+When the term “you” is used, it refers to the person who is authorized to access the patient’s medical information.
 In most cases this will be only the patient himself or herself, but adults will often have access to medical information for a minor child, and in some cases adults may have access to a MyChart account for another adult due to disability or incapacity.
 The term “your Health Care Provider” refers to your treating provider, which may be UUHC and/or your Independent Provider, as applicable.

 At this time we foresee that MyChart will primarily be useful for the following types of activities: